 - How do you feel about your sponsor coming to visit you?

-- Do you like receiving letters and post cards from me, your sponsor?
+- Do you like receiving letters and postcards?

 A few activities to share:

-- Play together — soccer ball, frisbee and jump ropes are fun!
+- Play together: soccer, frisbee and jump ropes are fun!

 - Sing songs.